molecularmodelinglab/dev-tox/Webscraper/README.md

 	1. Place your keywords_example.xlsx in the same directory as the script.
 	2. Execute the script in your terminal or IDE:

-python your_script_name.py
+Execute the file "Webscraper_Pubmed.ipynb

-The script will scrape the first 3 search results per keyword from PubMed and stop after 600 compounds.
+The script will scrape the first 3 search results per keyword from PubMed and stop after your list finished or up to 600 compounds.
 ```
 ⸻